kylef/swiftenv/README.md

 Sets the local application-specific Swift version by writing the version to a `.swift-version` file in the current directory.
-This version overrides the global version and can also be overridden by th `SWIFTENV_VERSION` environment variable.
+This version overrides the global version and can also be overridden by th `SWIFT_VERSION` environment variable.

 ```shell